meteor/meteor/content/apollo.md

 Instead of calling `Meteor.subscribe`, you will use [queries](https://www.apollographql.com/docs/react/data/queries/) to get data.

-The main different with subscriptions is that queries get called only once (by default) and don't get updated data like a subscription would.
+The main difference with subscriptions is that queries get called only once (by default) and don't get updated data like a subscription would.
 This is great for data that doesn't change often and where you don't need reactivity.

 <h4 id="changing-data">Changing data</h4>